U.S Forces in Germany license plate

 Private motorcycle and trailer plates

 Both motorcycle and trailer plates were smaller than passenger car plates.
 Motorcycles initially used stacked prefix M/C, but ran out of numbers.
 After that, the first letter remained M but the second letter became variable.
-Trailers continued to use stacked prefix letters T/R. Plate expiration stickers were used at least during some years, possibly all years, since neither vehicle type had a windshield to apply a decal to.
+Trailers continued to use stacked prefix letters T/R. Plate expiration stickers were used at least sometimes, possibly only in 1973, or maybe only on trailers and motorcycles without windsheilds where a decal could be applied.

 Top